edvinv/named-js-regexp/README.md

 ### API
 `var namedRegexp = require("named-js-regexp");`
-`regexp=namedRegexp(expression:string|RegExp, flags?:string)`
+`regexp=namedRegexp(value:string|RegExp|boolean, flags?:string)`
 Returns normal JavaScript RegExp object with some additional properties.
-Expression can be string or RegExp object.
+Parameter value can be string expression or RegExp object.
 For latest you must use `(:<name>expression)` syntax and flags parameter is ignored.
+Set value parameter to true to enable caching or set to false to clear and disable cache.

 ##### regexp
 `regexp.exec(expression:string)`